 Day 1: KM 104 to Machu Picchu (Sun Gate Experience)

-After approximately 3.5 hours of hiking, you will arrive at Wiñay Wayna, a significant Inca site featuring agricultural terraces, ceremonial areas, and views of the surrounding mountains.
+After approximately 3.5 hours of hiking gradual uphill, you will arrive at Wiñay Wayna, a significant Inca site featuring agricultural terraces, ceremonial areas, and views of the surrounding mountains.
 Most groups pause here for lunch.

 Arriving at the Sun Gate (Inti Punku) in the afternoon offers a unique experience.
 Unlike most visitors who arrive by bus, you will enter Machu Picchu on foot, enjoying panoramic views of the citadel from above.